KenKundert/borg-space/README.rst

 :Released: 2023-06-07

 *Borg-Space* is an accessory for Emborg_.
 It reports on the space consumed by your *BorgBackup* repositories.
 You can get this information using the ``emborg info`` command, but there are several reasons to prefer *Borg-Space*.

-#. *Borg-Space* reports on many repositories at once.
+#. *Borg-Space* is capable of reporting on many repositories at once.
 #.
 The *Emborg* *info* command gives a great deal of information,
    whereas *Borg-Space* only reports the space consumed by the repository, so is much more compact.